Postgraduate Research Student

 1.)
 Centre for Research into Violence and Abuse (CRiVA), Durham University

 2.)
-Communities and Social Justice Research Group, Durham University
+Centre for Social Justice and Community Action, Durham University

 3.)
 Honour Abuse Research Matrix (HARM) Network, University of Central Lancashire